 Five Keys demonstrates its strong commitment to community partnership by co-locating within agencies that provide wraparound services for students.
-FKCS students typically complete their high school courses while co-enrolled in vocational training or other programs on site.
+FKIH students typically complete their high school courses while co-enrolled in vocational training or other programs on site.
 Five Keys maintains a designated school classroom within the partner agency equipped with computers and instructional resources.
-For example, partner agencies such as the Bayview YMCA in San Francisco has designated classrooms for Five Keys, where students meet with their teachers prior to or after attending other non-academic programming.
+For example, WIA/WIOA partner agencies such as Goodwill, Inc. have designated classrooms for Five Keys, where students meet with their teachers prior to or after attending scheduled job-seeking workshops.
 At training program sites, students meet with their Five Keys teachers before, after, or in-between hands-on vocational courses.
-Incarcerated students meet for live instruction in traditional classrooms located inside the jails when permitted, or by live video streamed to groups in the case of the San Mateo Maple Street Jail during the COVID-19 crisis.
-A central tenant of the FKCS program is live synchronous instruction, which the school has become quite adaptive in delivering in many different ways.
+Incarcerated students meet with teachers individually, in personal meeting rooms, in the housing pod area, after hours, or in-between other programming.
+At some Five Keys learning sites, teacher's aides-either paid or volunteer-provide additional one-on-one and small group instruction.